MAIF/otoroshi/manual.next/src/main/paradox/entities/jwt-verifiers.md

 * `Name`: name of the JWT verifier
 * `Description`: a simple description
 * `Strict`: if not strict, request without JWT token will be allowed to pass.
 This option is helpful when you want to force the presence of tokens in each request on a specific service
+* `Tags`: list of tags associated to the module
+* `Metadata`: list of metadata associated to the module

 Each JWT verifier is configurable in three steps : the `location` where find the token in incoming requests, the `validation` step to check the signature and the presence of claims in tokens, and the last step, named `Strategy`.